simplex-chat/simplex-chat/docs/rfcs/2024-10-07-chat-infinite-scrolling.md

 - Deduplication of items as they are fetched becomes of extreme importance as not doing it effectively can lead to duplicated messages being displayed.

 ### Option 3
 N sections each with it's own instance of `chatItems` representing all previously fetched scrollable chat areas.
 Long distance navigation creates new anchors in cases date wasn't yet fetched.
-Sections are merged in cases where 2 section intercept.
+Sections are merged in cases where 2 sections intercept.

 #### Data structures